Apocrine sweat gland: Mechanism

 The apocrine gland secretes an oily fluid with proteins and lipids that is odorless before microbial activity.
 It appears on the skin surface mixed with sebum, as sebaceous glands open into the same hair follicle.
 Unlike eccrine sweat glands, which secrete continuously, the apocrine glands secrete in periodic spurts.

 Apocrine sweat glands were originally thought to use only apocrine secretion: vesicles pinch off from the secretory cells, then degrade in the secretory lumen, releasing their product.
 More recent research has shown that merocrine secretion also takes place.

 Myoepithelial cells form a smooth muscle lining around the secretory cells; when the muscles contract, they squeeze the secretory ducts and push out the accumulated fluid into the hair follicle.
 Sweat and sebum are mixed in the hair follicle and arrive mixed at the epidermal surface.
 The apocrine sweat is cloudy, viscous, initially odorless, and at a pH of 6–7.5.
 It contains water, protein, carbohydrate waste material, and NaCl.
 The sweat only attains its characteristic odor upon being degraded by bacteria, which releases volatile odor molecules.
 More bacteria (especially corynebacteria) leads to stronger odor.
-The presence of axillary hair also makes the odor even more pungent, as secretions, debris, keratin, and bacteria accumulate on the hairs.
+The presence of axillary hair makes the odor even more pungent, as secretions, debris, keratin, and bacteria accumulate on the hairs.